A taste of what readers think - vote here, then see every market-sentiment poll.

 Inverse (USD per 1)

-Compare US stocks across risk and return metrics.
+Compare the top 25 US stocks (by total return since inception, across major sectors) on risk and return metrics.

 Risk-return frontier